mitraboga/BERTokenScope/README.md

 Instead of only seeing the final model output, BERTokenScope exposes token relationships.

-This helps explain the model’s internal behavior.
+This helps explain the model’s internal behaviour.

 ---